theboybreyy/Continental-Luxury/README.md

 - Kind Coutersy [neophyte-programmer](https://github.com/neophyte-programmer)'
 - This is a rendition of [neophyte-programmer](https://github.com/neophyte-programmer)'s Travel Website
 - This Website allows Users to scout and book for aethestic and luxurious places around the Globe.
-- Stack used are HTML, CSS, JS, Node JS and MongoDB for Database Storage -A Bibabrey [theboybreyy](https://github.com/theboybreyy) Initiative © 2022
+- Stack used are HTML, CSS, JS, Node JS and MongoDB for Database Storage &nbsp;
+-A Bibabrey [theboybreyy](https://github.com/theboybreyy) Initiative © 2022